Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Repotting

-Repot Boat Lily during the growing season only when the plant has become extremely pot-bound; it thrives when slightly rootbound.
-Use a pot one size larger than the current one and free-draining soil that is rich in organic matter.
+Repot Boat Lily during the growing season, only when extremely pot-bound; it thrives when slightly rootbound.
+Use a pot one size larger and free-draining soil that is rich in organic matter.

 Pruning & Grooming